NethermindEth/general-agents-module/README.md

 -  `metadataVault`
     > This type works as a store for every data that is passed to the `FindingGenerator`.
 It is a `dict` with `string` as keys and `any` type in its values.
 -  `FindingGenerator`
     > All the approaches receive a function with this type.
 This function will be in charge of creating the Findings when the agent's conditions are met.
-This function can receive a `metadataVault` as a parameter where finding relevant information will be pass, this information can be used for creating more informative findings.
+This function can receive a `metadataVault` as a parameter where finding relevant information will be passed, this information can be used for creating more informative findings.
 This type is an alias for `(metadata?: metadataVault) => Finding`.
 The information set in the `metadataVault` for every approach will be described in the approach documentation.
 - `CallParams`
-    > This is an object containing two properties an `inputs` array and a `outputs` array.
+    > This is an object containing two properties, an `inputs` array and an `outputs` array.

 ## Approaches

 ### - Function Call Detector Handler

 This approach detects method calls on Smart Contracts.
 You need to provide the signature of the method you want to detect.
-You can also provide options for specifying extra filters as "what account made the call" or "what contract was called".
+You can also provide options for specifying extra filters, such as "what account made the call" or "what contract was called".
 #### How to use it
 ```ts
 import { provideFunctionCallsDetectorHandler } from "forta-agent-tools";